 - Squeeze lime juice over avocados, break up the larger chunks of avocado and set bowl aside

-- Mince garlic, dice onion, poblano and tomatoes, and chop up cilantro until very fine
+- Mince garlic, dice onion, chipotle and tomatoes, and chop up cilantro until very fine

 - Add salt and pepper to taste, and if desired, add cumin or other mexican spices